 - the worker performs work that is outside the usual course of the hiring entity’s business; and

-If a worker’s job functions change, and as a result, the worker who was once a contractor may now be properly classified as an employee.
-With Justworks, it's easy to make this change in our system.
-Consult an attorney or your tax advisor about the circumstances of your particular situation, especially if you are concerned about how you classify workers in California or other states that apply the ABC test.
+If a worker’s job functions change, that worker, who was previously engaged as a contractor, may now be properly classified as an employee.
+You should consult an employment attorney about the circumstances of your particular situation, especially if you are concerned about how you classify workers in California or other states that apply the ABC test.